ZeeCoder/z-hook-finder/README.md

 Since this is a CommonJS module, it must be used alongside with [Browserify](http://browserify.org/), or something similar, like [WebPacker](http://webpack.github.io/).

-## Testing
-Tests are in a work-in-progress state.

 ## License
 [MIT](LICENSE)